PangeranWiguan/Divi-Code-Snippets/DIVI Accordion Modular Code/README.md

 Add another Divi Code module and paste it there like this.

 Don't forget to type the `<style></style>` code element.

+If you want to change the style of the accordion, just change this code module without touching others.

 ```html
 <style>